 Program Directors: Marilyn A. Menegus and Dwight J. Hardy

 The University of Utah program, part of the Department of Pathology and ARUP Laboratories, allows trainees to gain hands-on experience in bacteriology, mycobacteriology, mycology, parasitology, virology, molecular microbiology, and serology through a series of structured bench rotations and independent research.
 The trainee also acquires administrative experience through participation in laboratory management and hospital committee meetings, and special effort is directed toward clinical infectious diseases case management and infection control.
 Fellows are selected for their potential as future directors of academic diagnostic microbiology laboratories and leaders in public health.
 Fellows completing the program are expected to apply for subspecialty certification in Medical Microbiology by examination of the American Board of Medical Microbiology.
-Positions are generally filled 14-18 months prior to the annual July start date.
 More information can be found at the program website http://www.path.utah.edu/education/fellowships/clinical-microbiology.
-The program is accepting applications until December 31, 2013 for a position that will begin July 1, 2015.
+The program is currently accepting applications for a position that will begin in July 2018.
+The deadline for submission of all documents is December 31, 2016.

 University of Washington